Getting a mortgage

 Find out how much a bank is likely to lend you and how the 'loan-to-value', or LTV, affects your mortgage deal

 You’ve found your dream home at the ideal price.
-The search is over - but now it’s down to the banks.
+The search is over - but now it’s up to the banks.
 Can you borrow enough to secure that perfect property?

 - Call Which?
 Mortgage Advisers on 0808 252 7987 for personal, impartial advice on the best mortgage deal for your personal circumstances

 The amount you're able to borrow from a mortgage lender will depend largely on how much you can afford to pay back.

 As a rule of thumb, banks and building societies will let you borrow up to four and a half times your income.
 Above this threshold, regulations are in place to limit borrowings.

 When deciding how much to lend you, a mortgage provider will do an ‘affordability assessment'.
 Essentially, this means looking at the amount you typically earn in a month compared with how much you spend.